CTOpenData/data-visualization-guidelines/docs/_data_visualization/6_design.md

 nav_order: 8
 ---

-# 6. Design your visualization
+# 6. Design your visualization.

 ## Design for clarity
 Help your audience understand your data visualization by keeping it simple.
 Less is more.
 Simplify your data visualization so that it clearly illustrates the point you are trying to make and does not distract your audience with unnecessary information.